Dead to Rights (film): Background

 The photography studio depicted in the film is based on the Huadong Photo Studio, historically located near today's Guyilang area in Nanjing.
 Luo Jin, an apprentice at the studio, discovered negatives containing images of atrocities committed by Japanese soldiers when developing film sent by Japanese officers in early 1938.
 Risking his life, Luo developed these negatives and compiled them into an album.
 Due to hardship, Luo later joined a communications training team affiliated with Wang Jingwei's collaborationist government's guard brigade stationed at Pilu Temple, where he hid the album in a restroom.
 In 1941, the album was discovered and secretly preserved by Wu Liankai, who was undergoing training at the same temple.

 In 1946, after Japan's surrender, Wu Liankai, who by then had changed his name to Wu Xuan, learned that the Nanjing Provisional Senate was gathering evidence for the Nanjing War Crimes Tribunal to prosecute war criminals.
-He submitted the hidden photo album, which became crucial evidence for the conviction of Hisao Tani, one of the principal perpetrators of the Nanjing Massacre.
+He submitted the hidden photo album, which became crucial evidence for the conviction of General Hisao Tani, one of the principal perpetrators of the Nanjing Massacre.
 The album is currently preserved at the Second Historical Archives of China.

 Production

-A Documentary about the film, China News Agency (in Chinese).
+A documentary about the film by China News Service in Chinese.

 In 2023, director Shen Ao, inspired by a discussion with Zhang Ke (screenwriter of the film The Volunteers: To the War) and revisiting Nanjing Film Studio's 1987 production Massacre in Nanjing, decided it was essential to "retell this story in our times".
 Shen then contacted Nanjing Film Studio, the rights holder of Massacre in Nanjing, and acquired the adaptation rights, initiating extensive research into the historical event of "smuggling photographic evidence out of Nanjing" to form the foundation of the new film.
 While his previous film, No More Bets (2023), was still fresh in public memory, Shen immediately assembled his creative team to start production on Dead to Rights.